 New England Law | Boston is “on the cutting edge in terms of meeting the needs of students who are parents,” according to Student Lawyer magazine.

-Our Special Part-Time Division allows students with child-care responsibilities to arrange their studies in a way that suits their family’s schedule.
-If admitted to the Special Part-Time Division, you will work with the division’s faculty coordinator to personalize your schedule, combining day and evening courses in a way that is tailored to your needs and that allows you to go to law school part-time and earn a degree in law.
+Our Special Part-Time law school program allows students with child-care responsibilities to arrange their legal studies to suit their family’s schedule.
+If admitted to the Special Part-Time division you will work with the faculty coordinator to personalize your schedule, combining day and evening courses in a way that is tailored to your needs and that allows you to go to law school part-time and earn a degree in law.

-Applicants must complete the standard application form, in addition to providing a statement explaining their need for Special Part-Time status.
+Applicants must complete the standard application form, in addition to providing a statement explaining their need for Special Part-Time law school status.

 Additional Programs Offered

 We understand that going to law school part time requires flexibility.
-If our Special Part-Time Division is not the right fit for you, we also offer two other part-time divisions, in addition to our Full-Time Division.
+If our Special Part-Time Division is not the right fit for you, New England Law also offers two other law school part-time divisions, in addition to our full-time law program.